mike-kaufman/async-context-definition/README.md

 3.  `Continuation Point` - Functions that accept a `Continuation` as a parameter are called `Continuation Points`.  `Continuation Points` are determined by convention of the host.
 Some examples include `setTimeout` and `Promise.then`.
 Note that not all functions that take a function as a parameter are `Continuation Points` - the parameter must be invoked *asynchronously*.  i.e., functions passed as parameters and invoked in the current `Execution Frame` are not `Continuation Points`.
 For example, `Array.prototyp.forEach` is *not* considered a `Continuation Point`.

 4.  `Link Point` - A `Link Point` is point in program execution where a `Continuation Point` is invoked.
-This creates a logical "binding" between the current `Execution Frame` and the `Continuation` passed as a parmaeter.
+This creates a logical "binding" between the current `Execution Frame` and the `Continuation` passed as a parameter.
 We call this binding the `Linking Context`.

 5.  `Ready Point` - A `Ready Point` is a point in program execution where a previously linked `Continuation` is made "ready" to execute.
 This creates a logical "binding" between the Continuation and the current `Execution Frame`.
 This binding is called the `Ready Context` (sometimes called a `Causal Context`).
 Generally, the `Ready Point` always occurs at or after the `Link Point`.
 Promises, however, are different.
 For promises, the `Ready Point` occurs when the previous promise in the promise chain is resolved.